ajantonio/Metafix/README.md

 ## Deployment Status

 The application is <b>not yet fully deployed</b>.
-The application will be deployed in the future but only for demonstration purposes unless our project client wants to use our application in the future.
+The application will be deployed in the future.

 ## Credits